Contact us

 2. Click Privacy.

-3. In History, choose "Use custom settings for history."
+3. In History choose Use custom settings for history.

-4. You will now see the "Accept cookies" option, which you can enable or disable based on your preferences.
+4. You will now see the option Accept cookies; you can enable or disable it as you prefer.

-Safari for OSX
+Safari for macOS

 (Note: these steps may vary depending on the browser version)